 For those who use AWS, we’ve provided CloudFormationTemplates for AWS CloudFront, available as a single-line configuration in our updated templates.
 You can find all of our AWS deployment resources in this repository.
 Regardless, you can use any CDN, public or private, including reverse-proxy caches for those that run completely behind the firewall and cannot leverage from the Public CDN providers.

 For all these use cases, you will find dedicated documentation describing how to configure your application firewall to allow CDN traffic into your cluster, supported with an example configuration for AWS Application Firewall, OR how to set up a reverse proxy caching within your bare metal infrastructure.

 Optimizing performance at scale has always been a core tenet of our Data Center products, and CDN support goes a long way in helping achieve that.
 But that’s not all we’re doing to improve performance; we’ll be rolling out smart mirror farms in the coming months.

 If you’re interested in learning more about Data Center, or think the time is right to make the move, start the conversation here.

-CDN support is currently available with the Data Center editions of Jira Software 8.3 and Jira Service Desk 4.3, and coming soon to Confluence and Bitbucket.
+CDN support is currently available with the Data Center editions of Jira Software 8.3, Jira Service Desk 4.3, and Confluence 7.0, and coming soon to Bitbucket.
 If you’d like to learn more about how we’re building better performance for distributed teams in both CDN support and smart mirror farms, register for our upcoming webinar below.